Why did Apple buy Shazam? Here are five potential (and particularly good) reasons

 One of Shazam’s most useful skills is that it can remember songs you’ve asked it about, keeping them stored in a neat list that you can go back to later.

-Once Apple and Shazam become one and the same, this list could integrate with Apple Music, and the service could create a playlist of songs you’ve asked about.
+Yes, iTunes already has a wishlist feature that functions similarly, but once Apple and Shazam become one and the same, that list of songs you've recently heard could integrate with Apple Music, and the service could create entire playlists around songs you’ve asked about.

 3. Shazam creates a funnel to Apple Music